AI Snake Oil and the Belief Machine of Prediction

 AI Snake Oil is also a book about belief formation.
 It asks why weak claims keep circulating even when evidence is thin.
 The answer is not simply ignorance.
 AI hype survives because it serves institutions: vendors sell certainty, managers buy legitimacy, journalists get a story, investors get a frontier, policymakers get urgency, and anxious publics get a narrative that makes scattered changes feel like one coherent event.

 This is why debunking alone is not enough.
 The myth has infrastructure.
-It travels through demos, benchmarks, procurement decks, founder interviews, model-release rituals, trade conferences, analyst reports, and screenshots of surprising outputs.
+It travels through demos, benchmarks, procurement decks, founder interviews, model-release rituals, trade conferences, analyst reports, screenshots of surprising outputs, and job titles that reward being early more than being accurate.
 It also travels through fear.
 A claim that a system may change everything can suspend ordinary evaluation, because delay starts to feel like negligence.

 Narayanan and Kapoor's corrective is not anti-AI.
 It is anti-enchantment.
 Some systems work.
 Some are useful in limited domains.
 Some harms are real now.
 Some fears are displaced from mundane deployment into theatrical futures.
 The book's discipline is to keep those categories apart long enough for public judgment to function.